34 indicted in drug trafficking bust

-Thirty-four people, including 20 from Hampshire County, were indicted on charges related to the sale of fentanyl, heroin and other drugs in Hampshire and Mineral.
+Thirty-four people, including 20 from Hampshire County, were indicted on charges related to the sale of fentanyl, heroin and other drugs in Hampshire and Mineral – the biggest federal roundup the county has ever seen.

 Kentrel Anthony Rollins, 30, and Sean Jarred Davis, 31, both of Baltimore, are alleged to be leaders of “loosely connected” drug trafficking organizations that brought drugs to Hampshire County and other areas, said U.S. Attorney William Ihlenfeld.